Skip Navigation

 National Junior Honor Society

 Our Lady of Sorrows School is a participating member of the NJHS.
 This organization is part of the National Honor Society, the oldest and most respected organization for recognizing the academic accomplishments of young scholars in America.
 Any student in the seventh and eighth grade who meets the challenging academic standards set forth by the organization’s Charter is eligible for selection and possible induction.
 Selection, discipline, and dismissal are reviewed and recommended by the Faculty Council as set forth in the NJHS Constitution.
-Ms. Fuentes and Ms. Turbay are the faculty advisors.
+Mrs. Fuentes, and Mrs. Salazar are the faculty advisors.

 Student Council

-Student Council is a service organization that plans activities for the student body, and works with the PTO, the Athletic Program, faculty, and staff to promote school spirit and unity.
+Student Council is a service organization that plans activities for the student body, and works with the PENS, the Athletic Program, faculty, and staff to promote school spirit and unity.
 Student representatives are elected at the beginning of the school year.
 Once elected, continued membership is determined by academic performance and behavior.
-Ms. Daly and Ms. Fulwider are the faculty advisors.
+Faculty advisors are TBA.

 Worship Committee

 Worship Committee’s primary purpose is to enhance the religious climate of the school.
-Students in grades 6, 7, and 8 may submit an application for membership.
+Students in grade 7 may apply for their 8th grade year.
 The final selection of members is determined by academic grades, essay, citizenship, teacher recommendation, and parental consent.
 Once selected, continued membership is determined by academic performance and behavior.
 Students apply and are selected the year before their service begins.
-Ms. Lee is the faculty advisor.
+Mr. De La Rosa and Mr. Moreno are the faculty advisors.

 8th Grade Camp Eagle Experience